JScarry/MLAS_project/README.md

 A notebook exploring classification algorithms applied on the iris flower data set associated with Ronald.
 A breif explanation of what supervised learning is and then explain what classification algorithms are.
 A description of the KNN classification algorithm and implementation of it using the scikit-learn Python library.

+In summary, we first loaded the Iris dataset.
+We looked at the data and carried out some preprocessing.
+Next split it into training 70% and testing 30% sets to test several  classification models from scikit-learn.
+We create a function `train_score_measure()` to train the models, record their accuracy and measure time and memory usage during the training.
+We evaluated the accuracy of the KNeighborsClassifier with an estimated k value based on the dataset size and then tested different values of k.

 ### References